 - Housing demolition order - the property is so unsafe or unsuitable for human habitation and it would be impractical or unreasonable to improve the property.
 A demolition order may refer to the whole or part of a property.

 An owner must comply with an order or notice issued under the Act within the compliance timeframe.
 Non-compliance without a valid reason is an offence and carries a maximum penalty of $10,000.

-If a property has been declared uninhabitable and HIB has issued a notice to vacate to the occupant, the owner must not re-let the property.
+If a property has been declared uninhabitable and a notice to vacate has been issued to the occupant, the owner must not re-let the property.

-An owner can apply to have any decision made by HIB reviewed at SACAT within 28 days of the decision being made.
+An owner can apply to have any decision reviewed at SACAT within 28 days of the decision being made.

 Rent control and the register

-If a housing improvement order has been issued, HIB may impose rent control to ensure that tenants are not paying full market rent while living in substandard conditions.
+If a housing improvement order has been issued, rent control may be applied to ensure that tenants are not paying full market rent while living in substandard conditions.

 It is an offence for an owner to charge more than the rent control amount.

 If a property subject to an order or rent control notice is advertised for sale or lease, all advertisements or lease agreements must contain a statement that an order or notice applies to the property.

 If the housing improvement order and rent control notice are revoked, the owner may increase the rent for the property by giving 14 days written notice to the tenant.
 That notice must be provided within 60 days of the rent control notice being revoked.